openstack/ironic-specs/specs/approved/merge-inspector.rst

       """

 No notifications will be done for JSON RPC transport.
 This will be documented as a known limitation.
-The futher work as part of the `cross-conductor RPC effort <https://review.opendev.org/c/openstack/ironic-specs/+/873662>`_ may eventually lift it.
+The further work as part of the `cross-conductor RPC effort <https://review.opendev.org/c/openstack/ironic-specs/+/873662>`_ may eventually lift it.